Washington State Wetland Rating Systems

 The wetlands in Washington State differ widely in their functions and values.
 Some wetland types are common, while others are rare.
 Some are heavily disturbed while others are still relatively undisturbed.
 All, however, provide some functions and resources that are valued.
 These may be ecological, economic, recreational, or aesthetic.
 Managers, planners, and citizens need tools to understand the resource value of individual wetlands in order to protect them effectively.

 The wetland rating systems were designed to differentiate between wetlands in western and eastern Washington.
 They categorize wetlands into four categories based on their sensitivity to disturbance, their rarity, our ability to replace them, and the functions they provide.
 The rating system, however, does not replace a full assessment of wetland functions that may be necessary to plan and monitor a project of compensatory mitigation.

-The rating systems are primarily intended for use with vegetated, freshwater, wetlands as identified using the using the federal wetland delineation manual (PDF) and applicable regional supplements (Chapter 173-22-035 WAC).
+The rating systems are primarily intended for use with vegetated, freshwater, wetlands as identified using the federal wetland delineation manual (PDF) and applicable regional supplements (Chapter 173-22-035 WAC).
 It also categorizes estuarine wetlands but does not characterize their functions.
-The rating systems, however, do not characterize streambeds, riparian areas, and other valuable aquatic resources.
+The rating systems do not categorize or characterize streambeds, riparian areas, and other valuable aquatic resources.